 A default judgment takes place when two opposing parties are summoned to court, but only one shows up.
 The party that fails to appear automatically loses.
-The remarkably high rate of default judgments in forfeiture cases more than 85 percent of forfeiture cases in the majority of the states surveyed-demands explanation.
-The fact that vast majorities of people who face forfeiture are simply walking No right to counsel is available when civil seizure and forfeiture are involved.
+The remarkably high rate of default judgments in forfeiture cases-more than 85 percent of forfeiture cases in the majority of the states surveyed-demands explanation.
+The fact that vast majorities of people who face forfeiture are simply walking away from their property is itself eyebrow-raising.

-Around 80 percent of property owners never try to recover their assets in court.
-When they do not appear in court, they lose their property through default judgment.
-If you knew that a court would give your property to someone else unless you showed up in court to claim it, why wouldn't you appear? away from their property is itself eyebrow-raising.
 If you knew that a court would give your property to someone else unless you showed up in court to claim it, why wouldn't you appear?
 Some have argued that most victims of seizure never show up in court because their wrongdoing would be easily demonstrated there.
 As noted above, Rod Rosenstein, deputy U.S. attorney general in the Trump administration, provided a succinct explanation of the reason for high default judgment rates: "Most cases are indisputable."12